-A. Surface Preparation.
+Replace the title: A. Surface Preparation.

-Removal of this vegetation and debris shall be in accordance to Article 1104.08.
+Delete the last sentence: Removal of this vegetation and debris shall be in accordance to Article 1104.08.

 2318.05, Limitation of Operations.

 When resurfacing is part of the contract, all cold-in-place recycled surfaces shall be covered with at least one full lift of HMA prior to winter shutdown.